Table of Contents

 - Omitting Hyphens in Compound Adjectives

-Another mistake is leaving out hyphens in compound adjectives before a noun.
-This can cause confusion about whether the words are meant to be read together or separately.
+Another mistake is omitting hyphens in compound adjectives before a noun, which can cause confusion about word grouping.

 ✓ He is a well-known author.